This article applies to the Smoothwall Firewall & Filter On-Premise solution in either Hardware or VM form.

 Uses of Authentication Exceptions

-The most direct and functional use of Authentication Exceptions is in setups where web-enabled software installed on clients makes web-requests outside of the web browser and may not be designed to respond to an authentication challenge issues - this includes desktop software, mobile device applications, and network infrastructure such as IP phones, switches and routers.
+The most direct and functional use of Authentication Exceptions is in setups where web-enabled software installed on clients makes web-requests outside the web browser and may not be designed to respond to an authentication challenge issues - this includes desktop software, mobile devices, and network infrastructure such as IP phones, switches and routers.

 In this instance the URL's called by the software may be put into a Custom Category and this category listed as an Authentication Exception to remove the authentication requirement and allow the requests to pass directly to the filter, at which point they will be subject to Web Filter and HTTPS Inspection policies targeted for, by default, the "Everyone" and "Unauthenticated IP" groups.

-A prime example of categories fit for Authentication Exception are:
+A prime example of categories fit for Authentication Exception, and part of our recommended best practice, are:

 - Microsoft Office 365